After the accident/injury, what next?

 -

-What is a limitation period and how will it affect my medical malpractice action?
+- What is a limitation period?
+How will it affect my medical malpractice action?

 Generally you have two years from the date you knew or 'ought to have known' that you were injured by medical malpractice.
 In some cases it's very clear when an injury occurred.
 In other cases you may only learn about the extent of your injury or what caused it months or even years after the negligent action or inaction that caused you harm.
 After any poor medical outcome, it is worth contacting a medical malpractice lawyer to understand your rights and whether you should ask for a second opinion.